Iraqi women trafficked into sexual slavery - rights group

 ISIS captured at least 3,000 women and girls in Iraq in 2014 alone, many of them from the Yazidi minority when ISIS fighters swept through the northern Sinjar region, the authors say.

-"ISIS has introduced and legitimised the practice of sexual slavery on an unprecedented scale," the report adds.
+"ISIS has introduced and legitimized the practice of sexual slavery on an unprecedented scale," the report adds.

 Kidnapped women who managed to talk to rights activists in secret by phone in August said ISIS fighters were raping women on a daily basis.
 Some even begged for airstrikes on their locations to end their suffering.